frctl/fractal.build/docs/guide/09-web/04-default-theme.md

 </div>

-## Customisation
+## Configuration

 Mandelbrot offers some theme-specific configuration options.
-To set these, you must first create a new instance of the theme and pass in the configuration values as follows:
+Configuration properties can be set when initialising a new instance of the theme:

 ```js
 const mandelbrot = require('@frctl/mandelbrot'); // require the Mandelbrot theme module